-- The POC is mandated to facilitate, integrate, monitor, advocate and recommend policies and programs related to peace and order, provide a venue for convergence among different NGAs, LGUs and CSOs in crime solution and in identifying measures to establish a safe environment. - The POC can be a venue for harmonization of policies among government agencies on peace and security concerns.
-It assists LGUs in the formulation and implementation of peace and order-promoting local ordinances, plans and programs.
+The POC is mandated to facilitate, integrate, monitor, advocate and recommend policies and programs related to peace and order, and provide avenue for convergence among different nationa government agencies (NGAs), LGUs and CSOs in crime solution and in identifying measures to establish a safe environment.
+The POC can be a venue for harmonization of policies among government agencies on peace and security concerns.
+It assists LGUs in the formulation and implementation of peace and orderpromoting local ordinances, plans and programs.

-- The POC is a forum for dialogue between and among various stakeholders on issues affecting peace and order and thus can facilitate the achievement of integral human security. - The POC is expected to advocate for policy reforms to national and sub-national POCs to address certain peace and security issues and concerns, and generate funding and other support to improve the Council's operations. - The POC should be able to properly manage crisis and resolve inter-provincial or inter-regional crises.
-The POC may provide assistance to member agencies and other stakeholders to enable quick and strategic response to peace and order issues. - The POC is viewed as a viable mechanism for promoting peaceful communities by maintaining peace and order in vulnerable and insurgency-affected barangays and by regularly monitoring and adopting corrective measures to address conflict issues. - The RPOC should be able to provide capacity building interventions to strengthen lower level POCs and develop an incentive system to recognize better performing or model LPOCs.
+The POC is a forum for dialogue between and among various stakeholders on issues affecting peace and order and thus can facilitate the achievement of integral human security.
+The POC is expected to advocate for policy reforms to a national and sub-national POCs to address certain peace and security issues and concerns, and generate funding and other support to improve the council's operations.
+The POC should be able to properly manage crisis and resolve inter-provincial or inter-regional crises.
+The POC may provide assistance to member agencies and other stakeholders to enable quick and strategic response to peace and order issues.
+The POC is viewed as a viable mechanism for promoting peaceful communities by maintaining peace and order in vulnerable and insurgency-affected barangays and by regularly monitoring and adopting corrective measures to address conflict issues.
+The RPOC should be able to provide capacity building interventions to strengthen lower level POCs d develop an incentive system to recognize better performing model LPOCs.